Objectives of the service

 As a supplementary space asset, we benefit from the digital surface models.
 They convey information on the grade of the road and facilitate the virtual reorientation of the smartphone data.

-We are in close contact with six road administrations that represent different categories of customers.
+We are in close contact with seven road administrations that represent different categories of customers.

 Four of them are Polish organizations: